The Open Doors Outreach Network – A Promising Coordinated System Serving Commercially Sexually Trafficked and Exploited Victims

 Adapting Nationwide Promising Practice for Use in Florida

-To enhance service delivery and improve outcomes for male and female victims, up to age 24, Voices for Florida is implementing Open Doors, a promising coordinated system serving trafficked and exploited victims.
+To enhance service delivery and improve outcomes for male and female victims, up to age 24, Voices for Florida is implementing the Open Doors Outreach Network, a promising coordinated system serving trafficked and exploited victims.
 Envisioned by Dr. Lawanda Ravoira and Roy Miller, considered among the nation’s leading experts on girls and children’s issues, respectively, Open Doors adapts promising practices from Minnesota, Massachusetts, and Georgia for use in Florida.
 Emerging research is also continuously explored by Voices to build statewide uniformity in “best practices” for serving this population.

 A hallmark of the Open Doors’ program is the placement of commercially sexually exploited and trafficked victims in the care of a coordinated team of professionals.
-This team includes highly trained survivor-mentors, known as First Responders, who are on-call 24/7 to provide immediate crisis intervention, along with day-to-day trauma-informed care management.
+This team includes highly trained survivor-mentors, who are on-call 24/7 to provide immediate crisis intervention, along with day-to-day trauma-informed care management.
 Regional advocates and clinicians round out the service team and work in concert with cross-sector stakeholders at the community and state level, including law enforcement.

 Improved Outcomes and Processes for Sexually Trafficked and Exploited Victims